-Many U.S. experts see Iran as increasingly isolated by international sanctions and by the blemish on its image from the crackdown against the Green movement.
-Iran's leaders have sought new allies in Africa and Latin America, as well as Turkey, to try to show that Iran is still accepted globally and to counter the loss of support from big powers such as Russia and China.
+On the other hand, Many U.S. experts see Iran as increasingly isolated by international sanctions and by the blemish on its image from the crackdown against the Green movement.
+They see Iran's regime as likely a future victim of the pro-democracy uprisings rather than a beneficiary.
+Others believe that democracies will be even easier for the United States to work with than have the pro-U.S. dictators in the region.
 Other experts say that Iran has been strategically constrained by the installation of pro-U.S. regimes in Iraq and Afghanistan, and by the strong support for the United States in the Persian Gulf.